 The Must-Have List:

-- Wear your triathlon clothing.
+- Wear your triathlon clothing and shoes.
 For many, we simply recommend wearing your tri shorts and your tri top or shirt to the race.
 You will also wear your running shoes and socks (if you use socks).
+Your running shoes will preferably have speed laces, if you have trained with them, but remember nothing new on race day.
 Keep in mind you will likely get a shirt at the race.
 This is nice to change in to after you are done racing.

 - Bike.
 This might seem obvious, but people have forgotten bikes before.
 We recommend giving it a very brief, 1-block test ride the night before to make sure there are no surprises — a loose seat stem or leaky bike tire can be fixed before you get to the race..
 Pump your tires up to the desired pressure before you leave home.
 If you want more info on triathlon bikes, we did an entire piece on them.